doraeminemon/doraeminemon.github.io/docs/README.md

 2015-2016: iOS Developer maintaining JMango360 iOS codebase.
 - Technology used: Ruby on Rails, Swift

+#### Responsibilities
 -	Maintaining old codebase written in Objective-C
 - Engage in agile scrum workflow for releasing features
+- Learning to use git and basic concepts of software engineering: source control, collaboration, designing features ...

 Thanks to Mr. Tien who teach me Git & other developer tools, as well as thinking in RxCocoa / RxSwift.